 This is not a Will at all.
 A living will directs a person you choose to decide when life saving measures are to stop.
 In the event that you’re put on a ventilator or other life sustaining machines it allows you or the person you named to decide when to let you die., Sometimes this is the most important part of your estate plan.
 By telling people that you do or don’t want to be kept alive by a machine you’ve relieved them of the burden.
 You can assign anyone you want in your health care directive.
 You can also decide on a medical professional to make the decisions.

 What is a Trust

 Trusts are very popular in Oklahoma estate planning.
 Trusts come in many forms and are set up for any number of reasons.
 They can be revocable or irrevocable.
 They can also be set up for specific purposes like medical trusts or charitable trusts.
 Additionally they’re often used as asset protection against certain creditors.

 One advantage of a trust is that it avoids probate.
 This means that it doesn’t have to be a matter of public record or be approved by the probate court.
 A trust also reduces taxes and really helps you to dial out exactly how you want your estate distributed.

 If you’ve got Estate Planning and probate concerns we can help.
-Our attorneys have years of experience with Estate Planning.
-From initial Estate Planning strategies that involve Wills, Trusts and other Estate planning tools on to Probate we like to earn your business.
-Call Estate Planning attorneys Charles J. Kania for a free consultation’
+Our probate Tulsa attorneys have years of experience with Estate Planning.
+From initial Estate Planning strategies that involve Wills, Trusts and other Estate planning tools on to Probate we would love to earn your business.
+Call Estate Planning attorney Charles J. Kania for a free consultation’